darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 # Stats Tab

-# **📈 Stats Tab — “See Trends.
-Find Edges.”**
+# **📈 Stats Tab — "See Trends.
+Find Edges."**

 ## **🎯 Purpose**

 The **Stats tab** transforms raw data into visual stories — highlighting patterns, efficiency, and growth over time.
-It’s where athletes and coaches **see performance trends, compare, and act**.
+It's where athletes and coaches **see performance trends, compare, and act**.

 ---